whyteaz/AgentX/README.md

 # AI Trolling Agent

 **Troll Like a Pro, Log Like a Boss — Powered by AI and Blockchain!**
+Disclaimer: I am not a coder and this repo might trigger some senior dev that enjoy clean code and best practices.
+Please be kind.

 ## Overview